ricohapi/media-storage-rest/media.md

 <a name="GetMediaMeta"></a>
 ## GET /media/{id}/meta

-Obtain the metadata (Exif, Google Photo Sphere XMP etc.) of the media data.
+Returns the metadata (Exif, Google Photo Sphere XMP etc.) of the media data.

 ### URL Structure
 ```